talshva/HAUV-Final-Engineering-Project/README.md

 ### Connection Overview

-- USBL, IMU, DVL, and environmental sensors are connected to the main PC for high-bandwidth data processing.
 - Thrusters, camera, lights, and pan-tilt servo receive control signals from the ESP32 WROOM, which is interfaced with the main PC via serial communication.
 - The ESP32 is also responsible for low-level sensor readings and actuator controls.